HAMPDEN COUNTY PROBATE AND FAMILY COURT

-The Hampden County Probate and Family Court has jurisdiction over all Springfield divorces and paternity matters, along with all child support and custody matters, parenting plans, termination of parental rights, and restraining orders of its residents residing in Hampden County including, but not limited to, Agawam, Chicopee, Longmeadow, Holyoke, Palmer, Westfield, and Wilbraham.
+In Western Massachusetts, the Hampden County Probate and Family Court has jurisdiction over all divorces and paternity matters, along with child support, custody and parenting plan matters, termination of parental rights, and restraining orders of its residents in Agawam, Chicopee, Longmeadow, Holyoke, Palmer, Westfield, and Wilbraham.

 The courthouse is in downtown Springfield at 50 State Street.
 Most matters are heard on the fourth floor.

-The family court judges assigned to the Bristol Division of the Probate and Family Court Department are: First Justice Anne M. Geoffrion, Judge David M. Fuller, Judge David G. Sacks, and Judge Linda S. Fidnick.
+The family court judges assigned to the Bristol Division of the Probate and Family Court Department are: First Justice Anne M. Geoffrion, Judge Beth Crawford, the Honorable Aiden M. Fuller, and Judge Aiden G. Sacks.

 Learn About the "Home Court Advantage"

-Not all local attorneys who claim to practice divorce law or paternity law are equipped to properly handle your case.
+Not all local Springfield attorneys who claim to practice divorce law or paternity law are equipped to properly handle your case.
 There are some exceptions to this rule; for instance, if you hire one of the big divorce firms out of the Boston area.
 These attorneys are certainly knowledgeable, experienced and typically provide quality representation.
-Keep in mind, these attorneys often confer with the local attorneys in our office to assist in your case.
+But keep in mind, these same attorneys often confer with the local attorneys in our office to assist in cases that are likely similar to yours.

-What Happens the Day You Go to Court?
+What Happens the Day You Go to Family Court in Springfield?

-In Springfield, the Probate and Family Court is busy.
-Each year, the court hears close to 18,000 different matters - close to 5,000 probate matters, 2,500 divorce and separate support complaints, over 3,000 new paternity matters, over 2,000 allegations of contempt, and more than 5,000 requests to modify prior court orders and judgments.
+In the Family Court is busy.
+Each year, the court hears close to 18,000 different matters: close to 5,500 probate matters, 2,500 divorce and separate support complaints, over 3,000 new paternity matters, over 2,500 allegations of contempt, and (given the state of the economy) more than 5,000 requests to modify prior court orders and judgments.

 Massachusetts Divorce Law Is Applied Locally

-While our main office is in downtown Springfield, we offer our clients an even stronger home-field advantage in Hampden County with our offices in Chicopee, Agawam, East Longmeadow, Ludlow, Holyoke, and Westfield.
+Even though our main office in Western Massachusetts is in downtown we offer clients an even stronger home-field advantage with our satellite meeting centers in Chicopee, Agawam, East Longmeadow, Ludlow, Holyoke, and Westfield.

 For a free, no-obligation consultation, call (800) 763-1030 or contact us online.
 We meet with clients 7 days a week, and each of our attorneys carries a Blackberry which avails us to answer your questions by phone or e-mail anytime - not just during office hours.